Get a quote

 What is Flood Zone V?

-Flood Zone V is the designation for coastal areas with an increased chance of flooding.
+Flood Zone V is the flood zone designation for coastal areas with an increased chance of flooding.
 The chance of a flood in Zone V is 1% annually, sometimes referred to as the 100-year flood, and 26% over the course of a 30-year mortgage.

 Moreover, the V in Flood Zone V, as well as Flood Zone VE and V1-30, stands for “velocity wave action.”
 These wind-driven waves can cause significant damage, putting area homes in danger.
 Plus, storm waves can move with such force that they continue inland beyond the point of initial impact.